 Subscribe for full access to Canon's revenue in full detail

-Canon's customers primarily consist of marketplaces, broadcast television and radio and manufacturing companies.
-Examples of Canon's customers include AnewZ, Getty Images and Miele.
+Canon's customers primarily consist of marketplaces, manufacturing and broadcast television and radio companies.
+Examples of Canon's customers include Miele, NBC Sports and Getty Images.
 Canon has suppliers like MainConcept.